School of Nursing

 In addition to the admission criteria described above, international students must meet the following criteria:

-The academic advisor’s office is in room S235 of the School of Nursing Building, (573) 882-0277.
-In addition, each clinical nursing major is assigned a faculty advisor who is available for consultation about academic or professional matters.
+The academic advising office is in S235 of the School of Nursing Building, (573) 882-0277.
+Students are assigned an academic advisor upon enrollment at MU.
+In addition, each clinical nursing major can work with faculty advisors who are available for consultation about academic and professional matters.

 Nursing Graduate Programs